ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/columns/measures.md

 ## What is a measures column?

-A *measures* column defines the phenomenon that has been measured in your observed values.
+A *measures* column defines the phenomenon that has been measured and recorded for each row of data in your CSV.
 It is useful to help express the measure used in [sparse data](../../../../glossary/index.md#sparse-data) sets.

 Consider the following data set containing a measures column; the measures column is the one with the title `Measure`.